-As 100% of our practice is dedicated to representing Ohio condominium and homeowner associations, we have been able to develop and fine-tune successful collection strategies and procedures to meet our clients’ needs.
+As 100% of our practice is dedicated to representing Ohio and Kentucky condominium and homeowner associations, we have been able to develop and fine-tune successful collection strategies and procedures to meet our clients’ needs.

 Collection Procedures – We work with each client to draft and implement a customized collection procedure to streamline the process with a fair and objective approach.
 By closely following the procedure, approved by the association board, we are able to help our clients address each collections case efficiently and uniformly and we work hard to put the association in the strongest position possible to maximize recovery in each case.